 - Bring to a boil and then lower the heat and let it gently braised for the next 1 1/2 hour or so or until the meat is fork tender

-- 15 minutes before the end of cooking time, add bamboo shoots strips, and hard-boiled eggs.
-Continue to braise for another 1 hour 15 minutes.
+- 15 minutes before the end of cooking time, add bamboo shoots strips, sea cucumber, and hard-boiled eggs.
 Have a taste and add more soy sauce as needed to your taste.
-It should be savory with just hint of sweetness
+It should be savory with just a hint of sweetness

 Cooking with Instant pot pressure cooker:

 - Press saute on Instant pot.
 When it's hot, add cooking oil.
 Add the aromatics and stir fry until fragrant, about 3 minutes.
 Deglaze with wine.
 Scrape the bottom of the pot to make sure you get all the little bits unstuck if any.
-Add the pork, bamboo shoots, and sea cucumber pieces, followed by seasonings.
+Add the pork, bamboo shoots, followed by seasonings.
 Add water, enough to cover the pork.
 Turn off saute mode

-- Carefully unlock the lid and stir in the quail eggs.
+- Carefully unlock the lid and stir in the quail eggs and sea cucumber pieces.
 Let them submerge in the braising liquid.
+Press saute and cook for another 10 minutes to let the flavor absorbed by the sea cucumber pieces.
 Have a taste and adjust the seasonings to your taste

 - Garnish with fresh cilantro leaves and serve with rice